majorgreys/schomburg-talk-nov2017/speaking.md

 in the *New York Times*, the chairman of the Board of Higher Education evaded the racial problem entirely by denying the problem even existed.
 He retorted that CUNY, in fact, had the largest percentage of Black and Puerto Rican undergraduates of any university in the country.
-Another letter published in the *Times* a few days later, a Hunter College student went so far as to criticize the premise of McLaurin's proposal: "**That City College is situated in a Negro area does not entitle Negroes to admission any more than the location of Cooper Union in the Bowery entitles derelicts to admission**."
+In another letter published in the *Times* a few days later, a Hunter College student went so far as to criticize the premise of McLaurin's proposal: "**That City College is situated in a Negro area does not entitle Negroes to admission any more than the location of Cooper Union in the Bowery entitles derelicts to admission**."

-These responses to even minor reform illustrate the limits of racial justice under the existing system.
+These responses to even minor reform illustrate the limits of racial equality under the existing system.
 A 1964 report to the State senate had concluded that a comparison of CUNY to the Jim Crow South was "bitterly ironic."
 Though the Black population of New York City was approximately the same as it was in all of Louisiana, the report estimated the more selective, tuition-free senior colleges enrolled only 1,000 Black students whereas Louisiana's state colleges enrolled more than 10,000. **"New York City's education is infinitely better," the report admitted, "but of what good is a superior education to a racial group or one of its members against whom college entrance doors are barred."**

-In a 1968 essay, Addison Gayle, a City College instructor and noted writer on black literature, wrote it was "**criminal that a college so close, a college originally designed for poor people, has not opened its doors to them**".
+In a 1968 essay, Addison Gayle, a City College instructor and noted critic on black literature, wrote it was "**criminal that a college so close, a college originally designed for poor people, has not opened its doors to them**".
 Those doors finally opened once black and Puerto Rican students occupied City College in April 1969.
-During their occupation, **City College, the "Harvard of the Poor", was renamed "The University of Harlem"**.
+During their occupation, these students shed the myth of City College as the "Harvard of the Poor" when they **renamed it "The University of Harlem"**.

+The meritocratic ideal lives on, even though tuition-free CUNY has long past, and remains a barrier for achieving equality in our racially segregated educational system.